-Personally, as a brand designer, I start by helping my clients (re)create an authentic identity by finding the perfect fonts, colors and logos before moving into web design.
+Personally, as a brand designer, I start by helping my clients (re)create an authentic identity by finding the perfect fonts, colors and logos that are in alignment with their brand values before moving into web design.

 To put it simply, it depends!
 Many factors will influence your decision on whether you should hire a brand designer or graphic designer for your business.
 Here are some: